Medical practice software subscription audit

 Owner/admin cleanup

-Medical practices rarely overspend because of one obvious tool.
-Waste usually hides in practice-management connector fees, payment add-ons, SMS/reminder packs, forms, recalls, telehealth, transcription, reporting, and M365/Google Workspace seats that renew without an owner.
+Medical practices rarely overspend on one obvious tool.
+Waste hides in PMS connector fees, payment terminal add-ons, SMS/reminder packs, forms, recalls, telehealth, AI scribe seats, transcription, reporting, and M365/Google Workspace accounts that renew without an owner.
+A June 2026 billing-export review catches these before the next renewal cycle.

-Separate core practice-management costs from paid connectors to accounting, payments, forms, telehealth, pathology, reminders, and reporting.
-Keep connectors used every week; challenge add-ons enabled during rollout that now have low value.
+Separate core PMS costs from paid connectors: accounting sync, payments, forms, telehealth, pathology ordering, reminders, AI scribe integrations, and reporting dashboards.
+Keep connectors used weekly; challenge add-ons enabled during initial rollout that now see low use or overlap with features the PMS has since added natively.

-Compare paid users across practice-management, M365/Google Workspace, e-sign, document storage, transcription, and task tools against current doctors, nurses, practice managers, reception, contractors, and leavers.
+Compare paid users across PMS, telehealth, AI scribe, M365/Google Workspace, e-sign, document storage, transcription, and task tools against current doctors, nurses, practice managers, reception, contractors, and leavers.
+Converted trial seats and contractor accounts after reduced days are consistent findings.

 Renewal-owner assignment